Kotlin/dataframe/docs/StardustDocs/topics/DataColumn.md

 #### ColumnGroup

-Container for nested columns and is used to create column hierarchy.
+Container for nested columns.
+Is used to create column hierarchy.

 #### FrameColumn